Consistent Distributed Ranking of Generative Models via Kernel Distances: Introduction

-On the other hand, several modern applications of deep generative models concern \emph{distributed settings} where the reference data are provided by multiple clients in a network.
-A well-known distributed scenario is the \emph{federated learning setting} \citep{mcmahan2017communication}, where several clients are connected to a server and aim to train and assess a decentralized model through their communications with the server node while preserving the privacy of their collected data.
+On the other hand, several modern applications of deep generative models concern \textit{distributed settings} where the reference data are provided by multiple clients in a network.
+A well-known distributed scenario is the \textit{federated learning setting}~\citep{mcmahan2017communication}, where several clients are connected to a server and aim to train and assess a decentralized model through their communications with the server node while preserving the privacy of their collected data.
+Considering various architectures, training schedules, and hyperparameters, how to rank these models in such distributed settings can be a fundamental question, which has been less explored in current literature.
 An important consideration for conducting evaluation in distributed settings is the potential heterogeneous data distributions across clients, since the background features of every client could lead to a different data distribution.
-For example, as displayed in Figure 1, the distribution of photos of clients in a mobile network could be highly diverse as they could possess different interests and characteristics.
+For example, as displayed in \Cref{fig:main}, the distribution of photos of clients in a mobile network could be highly diverse as they could possess different interests and characteristics.

-In this work, we focus on evaluating generative models in distributed settings and attempt to study the assessment task's complexity under diverse client data distributions.
-Following the existing literature on training generative models in distributed settings \cite{rasouli2020fedgan, zhao2018federated,hardy2019md,yonetani2019decentralized,wuf2022edcg,su2023dual}, the ultimate goal is to perform a centralized evaluation where the reference set is the collective dataset of all clients' data.
-In our analysis, we call the evaluation score following such a centralized approach the score-all metric, which means the score is computed considering a reference set with all the clients' data.
-However, the commonly considered privacy constraints in distributed settings restrict the use of such an evaluation method, because the assessment process requires the clients to share their data with the server.
+In this work, we focus on ranking generative models in distributed settings and attempt to study the assessment task's complexity under diverse client data distributions.
+Following the existing literature on training generative models in distributed settings~\citep{rasouli2020fedgan, zhao2018federated,hardy2019md,yonetani2019decentralized,wuf2022edcg,su2023dual}, the ultimate goal is to perform a centralized evaluation where the reference set is the collective dataset of all clients' data.
+In our analysis, we call the evaluation score following such a centralized approach the score-all metric, which means the score is computed using a reference set with all the clients' data.